qvunguyen/qvunguyen/README.md

 ## I'm a Data Scientist.
 - 👀  My primary interests are in Machine Learning, Deep Learning, and Artificial Intelligence.
 I am also well-versed in statistical modeling and data visualization.
-- 🎓 I’m currently pursuing a Master of Information Technology with a specialization in Artificial Intelligence at the University of Melbourne.
 - 👯 I’m eager to collaborate with professionals and enthusiasts on projects related to Data Science, Machine Learning, and AI research.
 - 🥅 Future Goals: I aim to be at the forefront of AI-driven innovation, developing solutions that have real-world impact.
 - 📫 How to reach me: vunguyen.career@gmail.com or [LinkedIn](https://www.linkedin.com/in/vu-nguyen-7105231a5/)